RMulho/Dissertation/README.md

 summary(TRPdata)
 ```

-Give each unique monitoring station in the 'Annual Dataset' a location number
+Give each unique monitoring station in the 'Annual Dataset' a location number.

 ``` r
 # Assign each x co-ordinate a unique number (in this case all x co-ordinates were unique)